lebroz/qrcode-server-files/README.md

 ```
  $ yarn start
 ```
-You will have an interactive terminal, just choose an item and then a qrcode will appear so you can scan it with your phone
+You will have an interactive terminal, it will ask you to choose from several items

+Once you decide to choose one, a qrcode will appear so you can scan it with your phone

 Your phone and computer have to be in the same network